Skip to the main navigation Skip to the content

 Principle Actions Rationale

-Community-Focused Approach Design and implement programs that are deeply rooted in the needs and perspectives of First Nations communities, engaging only with those that invite collaborative partnerships.
+Community-Focused Approach Design and implement programs that are deeply rooted in the needs and perspectives of First Nations communities, engaging with those that invite collaborative partnerships.
 Emphasis on community ensures that programs are relevant, appropriate, and effective, while acknowledging First Nations perspectives borne out of systemic injustices that define our country’s history.

 Holistic Approach to Disease Management Address clinical needs alongside the environmental and social determinants of RHD, aligning with the National Agreement on Closing the Gap.
 Recognising and responding to the underlying causes of RHD is essential for sustainable outcome improvements while beginning to mend a system that has failed generations of Aboriginal and Torres Strait Islander peoples.